MLH-Fellowship/gitcord-bot/README.md

 - **GitHub Projects Integration** - Using GitHub Projects for project management but find it a pain to setup, micro-manage and keep your team up to date if they don't check it?
 Our bot empowers you to create your GitHub Project through Discord and show its contents to your team with project & column creation and listing columns and cards.

 # 👥 The Team

-*The developers behind GitCord Bot.
-Mention MLH Pre-Fellowship and create a list of developers + images, why we were inspired, what we enjoyed about the project/what we did and socials.
-Also, how we worked as a team, how we used GitHub, branches, Projects etc.*

 <div align="center">
 <table>